mythril-forge/homebrew-classes/cleric/cleric-divine-intervention.md

 Beginning at 10th level, you can call on your deity to intervene on your behalf when your need is great.

 Imploring your deity's aid requires you to use your action.
-Describe the assistance you seek, and roll `1d120 + your wisdom ability score + your cleric level`.
+Describe the assistance you seek, and roll `1d120 + your Wisdom Ability Score + your cleric level`.
 If the result is 120 or higher, your deity intervenes.
 The DM chooses the nature of the intervention; the effect of any cleric spell or cleric domain spell would be appropriate.